FAQ

 I want to do more wine tasting but I’m afraid I’ll say the wrong things.
 How do I get started?

 First of all, relax.
 Yes, there’s a lot of stuff to learn, but with a little practice (a great thing to have to do when you’re talking about wines) you’ll feel comfortable with wine tasting.
-Beginners classes are a great way to start the process and I teach one each quarter at Bellingham Technical College.
-Visit wineries, go to festivals, and talk to wine shop personnel.
-Remember, there are no right or wrong answers about what you taste…only a general concensus.
+Beginners classes are a great way to start the process.
+Also, don’t just read up on the subject…visit wineries, go to festivals, and talk to wine shop personnel.
+Remember, there are no right or wrong answers about what you taste, only a general consensus.
 With that in mind, get together with friends that share an interest in wines and exchange ideas and opinions.
 Not only is it a fun social experience, it will also help expand your exposure to wines.

 I can’t seem to differentiate specific flavors in wine.
 For example, just how does one determine that a wine tastes like cherries, blackberries, plums or a combination of all three?